What kinds of provisions typically make their way into restrictive covenants? And how should your termination clause be structured?

 Like I also said before, the AMA has a wealth of other resources available that can give you a much deeper dive into all of these issues and more.
 They're available on the website and you can access those if you're an AMA member.

-Typically, your employment agreement may be one year—the initial term—or maybe two.
-Sometimes even up to five years, depending on the type of contract, you know, institutional policy.
+Typically, your employment agreement may be one to three years.
+Sometimes even up to four years, depending on the type of contract, you know, institutional policy.
 But that is how long your initial term of employment is, unless your contract is terminated at the end of that time or during the period of the initial term.

 Typically, what we see in employment agreements is there's something called an evergreen clause, which means that the employment agreement just renews on the date in which it would have otherwise terminated.
 So, the contract keeps going on and on and on.
 It just continually renews for as long as you're employed at that employer.